What Is Tiny Trash?

 How Do Tiny Trash Users Feel About The Program?

 - 72% report an "easy" or "indifferent" transition to Tiny Trash.

-- 83% report emptying their Tiny Trash 2 times per week or less.
+- 83% report emptying their Tiny Trash twice per week or less.

-- Dartmouth College's Tiny Trash project and link to their NY Times blog post
+- Dartmouth College's Tiny Trash project in a NY Times blog post

 - University of Southern Maine's Tiny Trash project